ThinThin-15/get-started-with-ai-agents/docs/deploy_customization.md

 ### Setting capacity and deployment SKU

-For quota regions, you may find yourself needing to modify the default capacity and deployment SKU using environment variables as below.
-The default tokens per minute deployed in this template is 80,000 for agent model and 50,000 for the embedding model that is enough for all operations.
-If the region has quota less the these numbers, you will be prompt to input a lower capacity up to the available limit.
+The default tokens per minute deployed in this template is 80,000 for agent model for general operations and 50,000 for the embedding model for AI Search.
+Due to the limitation of bicep, only the chat model quota will be validate at the moment when location is chosen.
+If you would like to change its default settings, please also disable the quota validation by removing `@metadata` for `location` in `infra.main.bicep`.
+Follow the instruction below to change the model before `azd up`.

 Change the default capacity (in thousands of tokens per minute) of the agent deployment: